hchiam/cognateLanguage2/README.md

 # "Cognate Language 2"

 **Inspiration**: https://github.com/hchiam/cognateLanguage (keeping separate for reference). *This* repo cognateLanguage2 is to be a smaller project.
 Since the original project already covers Chinese, Spanish, Hindi, Arabic, and Russian, this newer project will use other languages: Malay, Korean, Swahili, and Japanese.
+(Or just these 3: [German, Portuguese, and Polish](https://github.com/hchiam/cognateLanguage2/tree/master/retry-GerPorPol))

 ## DESCRIPTION in succinct, accurate jargon: